GGChe/Stress-Monitoring-Device/README.md

 ### Found a bug?

-If you think you've found a bug, first read the [Help I've Found a Bug](https://www.freecodecamp.org/forum/t/how-to-report-a-bug/19543) article and follow its instructions.
-If you're confident it's a new bug, and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
-Be sure to include as much information as possible so we can reproduce the bug.
+If you think you've found a bug and  you're confident it's a new bug, and have confirmed that someone else is facing the same issue, go ahead and create a new GitHub issue.
+Be sure to include as much information as possible so we can reproduce the sbug.

 ### Contributing